imrose334/Project02-SpaceShooter/README.md

 Project for MSCH-C220
 27 September 2025

-A user-controlled ship for a space-shooter game.
-Created in Unity.
+A space-shooter game with a user-controlled ship and several unique levels.
+Created in Unity ver.
+2022.3.45f1

 ## Implementation